Teenlife

 Depression is a common but serious mental illness.
 It can range from mild to severe and interfere with your high school student's activities, relationships, and well-being.
 An estimated 11 percent of adolescents in the U.S. experience depression by the time they turn 18, with girls nearly three times more likely to be affected, according to the National Institute of Mental Health.
 Depression is under-diagnosed and under-treated; experts say only one in five depressed teenagers gets the help he or she needs.

 Teen depression can be hard to recognize.
-After all, we expect kids to be moody as they face the physical, emotional, and academic pressures and turmoil that accompany growing up.
+After all, we expect kids to be moody as they face the physical, emotional, and academic pressures and turmoil accompanying growing up.
 Teenagers with depression don’t “seem themselves”—for example, they’re unusually grouchy or sad, or they’ve lost interest in their normal activities for at least two weeks.
 Their grades may be slipping, or their appetite, hygiene, or sleep patterns may have changed.
 Other symptoms include headaches or stomachaches, feelings of despair and worthlessness, and socializing with fewer or different friends.

 More Than A "Bad Day"